coderedstorage/Sales_Product_Data/README.md

    * Data type conversions to analyzable formats (e.g. text date to datetime).
    * Python/MySQL scripts in repository for reference.

-## 4. Generated insights
-* Global and local financial metrics.
-* Behavioral patterns or trends: monthly seasonality, performance over space (city) and time (weeks/months) and hourly purchase patterns.
-* Product taxonomy: overlay product species and economics, with considerations on lower lifespan consumables vs. non-consumables, and premium vs. low ASP (average selling price).
-* Orders are categorized based on basket complexity, such as one type of product vs. multiple products.
-Economic density (revenue per order) shown in parallel.
-* Estimated probabilities of the next purchase by product type.

 ## 5. Limitations and blind spots:
 * Only full year 2019 information is available in the dataset.
 Thus the analysis is restricted to 2019, and on a narrow slice of the ecommerce market in a handful of US cities.
 Thus, dataset may not be representative of the deterministic features of the addressable market.
 Thus, adjusting for outliers may not be necessary for enablement.